 One of my least favorite aspects of our business is dealing with contract paperwork.
 I once worked for a large, incredibly sophisticated software company that required me to get a signature from clients faxed in old school style.
+For the best software development, do visit us.
 Now I run a company comprised of 4 people who all work virtually.
 When we secured our first client, we used a contract that we received from my partner’s cousin, who was in law school at the time.
 After adding a pretty cover page and detailed requirements documentation, the thing turned out to be nearly 20 pages.

 It was such a hassle to create and send this lengthy contract that half the time I avoided it by outlining the software services via email.
 The problem with using email is that too many expectations are not addressed.
 This becomes an issue, say, when a client has another development firm make changes to your code after a job is done and then expects a refund because all of sudden it appears that something broke.
 Yes, contracts are a necessary evil.